International Steps to Admission

 • SJSU will accept the WES document-by-document or course-by-course evaluation (Basic or ICAP).

-• SJSU will accept the ACEI basic report or course-by-course report.
+• SJSU will accept the ACEI basic (general) report or the comprehensive (course-by-course) report.

 • The course-by-course reports offered by these evaluation services are for applicants applying to multiple schools that require international credential evaluations.
 You can decide which service you prefer.

 • 7th semester marksheets are required for applicants with a degree in progress.

 • SJSU evaluators determine degree equivalency and extract an equivalent GPA from the university transcripts.
 SJSU does not use the degree equivalency or GPA calculations provided by the evaluation service.

 • Applications will be referred or denied in accordance with CSU eligibility standards currently in practice.